NeuroJSON/jsnirf/JSNIRF_specification.md

 The requirements for the dimensions of the 1-D and 2-D array subfields are specified in the SNIRF specification.

-The order of the subfields in each element of the `SNIRFData` object is not required.
-However, it is generally recommended that the `formatVersion` and `metaDataTags` appear before other subfields.
+The order of the subfields in each element of the `SNIRFData` object is storage dependent.
+However, it is generally recommended that the `formatVersion` and `metaDataTags` appear before other subfields of the same level when the data are serialized.

 A reversed direction mapping, i.e. from JSNIRF to SNIRF, is not guaranteed to be lossless.